ECB to hike rates again but keep options open for September

 That is why many investors and analysts are looking for the ECB to pull the trigger again in September and stop only if autumn wage data delivers relief.

-"Some timely indicators as the Indeed Wage Tracker, which tracks listed wages on job postings, has shown some softening during 2023, but the labour market impulse to inflation still appears way too strong on most broad wage measures," Danske Bank economist Piet Haines Christiansen said.
+The mood is clearly changing as the economy slows, however.
+While markets had fully priced in another rate hike just a few weeks ago, investors are now split, with many expecting July's move to be the last.

+"We see a 60% probability that the ECB will hike again by a final 25bp on 14 September," Berenberg's Salomon Fiedler said.
+"Softer data such as the drop in the Eurozone composite PMI indicate a rising chance that the central bank will stay put in September already."

-More tightening would be consistent with comments from a host of policymakers, including ECB board member Isabel Schnabel, that raising rates too far would still be less costly than not doing enough.
+More tightening would nevertheless be consistent with comments from a host of policymakers, including ECB board member Isabel Schnabel, that raising rates too far would still be less costly than not lifting them high enough.

-Fuelling the ECB's bias for more hikes, the U.S. Federal Reserve also raised borrowing costs on Wednesday and kept the door open to further tightening, hinting that price pressures could still prove more stubborn than some expect.
+On Wednesday, the U.S. Federal Reserve raised borrowing costs and kept the door open to further tightening, though Fed Chair Jerome Powell gave few hints about September, a stance the ECB is likely to copy.

 "We see little room for an easing of the hawkish bias just yet," Societe Generale's Anatoli Annenkov said.
 "We still see mainly upside risks to inflation and expect a final 25 basis point hike in September before the focus shifts to the balance sheet at the end of the year."